Witold Rowicki

 Grave of Witold Rowicki at Powązki Cemetery in Warsaw.

 Witold Rowicki (born Witold Kałka, 26 February 1914 – 1 October 1989) was a Polish conductor.
 He held principal conducting positions with the Warsaw Philharmonic Orchestra and the Bamberg Symphony Orchestra.
-Witold Lutoslawski's Concerto for Orchestra was dedicated to him.
+Witold Lutosławski's Concerto for Orchestra was dedicated to him.

 Biography

 Rowicki was born in Taganrog, Russian Empire in 1914.
 He arrived in Poland in 1923, attending schools in Żywiec and Nowy Sącz before matriculating at the conservatory in Kraków.
 He studied violin under Artur Malawski and theory under director Michał Piotrowski and made his conducting debut, while still a student, in 1933.
 Graduating in 1938, he was appointed professor of violin at the conservatory and spent the occupation years in Kraków.

 After the Soviet expulsion of the Nazis from Poland, Rowicki revived the defunct Polish National Radio Symphony Orchestra, which had disbanded during the war, in Katowice.
 Between 1950 and 1955, and again between 1958 and 1977, Rowicki was the director of the Warsaw Philharmonic, leading the orchestra on multiple foreign tours and receiving several decorations from the Polish government.
 He later moved to West Germany and directed the Bamberg Symphony from 1983 to 1985.
 He died in Warsaw in 1989.